The astonishment of a photographer who suddenly

 make it bounce like in an old C64 video game

-among deserted alleys, unlit traffic lights, terraces that protrude uninhabited,
+among deserted alleys, unlit traffic lights, terraces that protrude from uninhabited,

 concrete walls that especially in the inner streets